6 Causes Of Watery Eyes In Babies, Treatment And Remedies

 You can prevent watery eyes by mitigating the causes of the condition:

 1. Maintain proper hygiene: Keep your baby’s hands and the toys clean.
 Anyone with a cold or conjunctivitis should avoid coming into contact with the baby.
 If they have to, ensure that they wash their hands before holding the baby or the belongings.
-Following these eye hygiene measures can help reduce the chances of the infant catching a pathogen that could lead to conjunctivitis, cold, or any other problem that can lead to watery eyes.
+Following these eye hygiene measures can help reduce the chances of the infant catching a pathogen that could lead to conjunctivitis, cold, or any other problem that can lead to watery eyes, especially if you notice the baby rubbing eyes frequently.

 1. Stay alert for blocked tear ducts: Babies can be born with tear duct obstruction or blocked tear ducts.
 If you see your baby with watery eyes all the time for days or weeks, then it is good to get them checked for clogged tear ducts.
 Most cases of a blocked tear duct clear within six months (6).
 But if your baby stays teary-eyed beyond six months of age and for no apparent reason, then it is good to see a doctor.